-(i) Regular meetings of the Agency shall be held at least once every fourteen calendar days at such specific times and places as the Agency determines.
+- (1) Regular meetings of the Agency shall be held at least once every fourteen (14) calendar days at such specific times and places as the Agency determines.
 Unless otherwise specified by the Agency, no notice of such regular meetings shall be necessary.
 Special meetings may be called by the chairman or two members of the Agency.
-Neither the business to be transacted at, nor the purpose of any regular or special meeting, need be specified in any notice of the meeting.

-(ii) Any action required or permitted to be taken at a meeting of the Agency may be taken without a meeting if each member signs a written consent to the action.
-Such consents shall be filed with the minutes of the Agency.

-(iii) Members of the Agency may participate in a meeting by conference telephone or similar communications equipment by which all persons participating in the meeting can hear each other.
+Neither the business to be transacted at, nor the purpose of any regular or special meeting, need be specified in any notice of the meeting. - (2) Any action required or permitted to be taken at a meeting of the Agency may be taken without a meeting if each member signs a written consent to the action.
+Such consents shall be filed with the minutes of the Agency. - (3) Members of the Agency may participate in a meeting by conference telephone or similar communications equipment by which all persons participating in the meeting can hear each other.

-SECTION 406 - Executive Director and staff.
+Section 406 - Executive Director and Staff.

-(a) The Agency may select an Executive Director and such other staff as are reasonably necessary to the Agency in fulfillment of its obligations on such terms and conditions as the Agency may determine.
-The Director shall be a salaried employee whose salary shall not be dependent on a percentage of gaming revenues.
-Unless another individual is selected, the Chairman of the Agency also shall serve as Executive Director.
-The Director shall have the following powers and duties:

-(i) The Director shall have day-to-day responsibility for coordinating the functions of the Agency.

-(ii) The Director shall have initial responsibility for conducting or arranging for background investigations.

-(iii) The Director shall make recommendations to the Agency regarding the grant or denial of any license, the imposition of any penalty, the investigation of any complaint, or any other action within the jurisdiction of the Agency.

-(iv) The Director may be delegated the authority by the Agency to conduct any hearing, investigation, or inquiry.
-In the course of such activities, the Director shall have authority to compel the production of any information or documents, and otherwise exercise the investigatory powers of the Agency.

-(v) The Director shall perform such tasks as assigned by the Agency and shall report to the Agency.

-(vi) If emergency action is required to protect the public interest in the integrity of tribal gaming activities, or the safe and lawful operation of those activities, and there is insufficient time to convene a meeting of the Agency, or to locate the chairman of the Agency, or any other member of the Agency, the Director may issue in the name of the Agency any order which the Agency has the power to issue to any employee or contractor of the gaming operation or to any other person within the jurisdiction of the Tribe to take any action or cease and desist from any action as may be required to protect such interest.
+- (a) The Agency may select an executive director and such other staff as are reasonably necessary to the Agency in fulfillment of its obligations on such terms and conditions as the Agency may determine.
+The director shall be a salaried employee whose salary shall not be dependent on a percentage of gaming revenues.
+Unless another individual is selected, the chairman of the Agency also shall serve as executive director.
+The director shall have the following powers and duties: - (1) The director shall have day-to-day responsibility for coordinating the functions of the Agency; - (2) The director shall have initial responsibility for conducting or arranging for background investigations; - (3) The director shall make recommendations to the Agency regarding the grant or denial of any license, the imposition of any penalty, the investigation of any complaint, or any other action within the jurisdiction of the Agency; - (4) The director may be delegated the authority by the Agency to conduct any hearing, investigation or inquiry.
+In the course of such activities, the director shall have authority to compel the production of any information or documents, and otherwise exercise the investigatory powers of the Agency. - (5) The director shall perform such tasks as assigned by the Agency and shall report to the Agency; and - (6) If emergency action is required to protect the public interest in the integrity of tribal gaming activities, or the safe and lawful operation of those activities, and there is insufficient time to convene a meeting of the Agency or to locate the chairman of the Agency or any other member of the Agency, the director may issue in the name of the Agency any order which the Agency has the power to issue to any employee or contractor of the gaming operation or to any other person within the jurisdiction of the Tribe to take any action or cease and desist from any action as may be required to protect such interest.
 Any such emergency order must be reviewed by the Agency at its earliest opportunity, whereupon it may be confirmed or vacated by the Agency.
-An unreviewed or unconfirmed emergency order issued under this section will lapse within 10 days, and must so state.
+An unreviewed or unconfirmed emergency order issued under this Section will lapse within ten(10) days, and must so state.